Sanika2103/good-first-issue/README.md

 ## Lets get Started !!

 ## Objectives
- 1.⁠ ⁠To Learn How to Fork a Repo
+1. To Learn How to Fork a Repo
- 2.⁠ ⁠To Learn How to Clone a Repo in Local System
+2. To Learn How to Clone a Repo in Local System
- 3.⁠ ⁠To Learn How to Create an issue
+3. To Learn How to Create an issue
- 4.⁠ ⁠To Learn How to Commit changes in Codebase
+4. To Learn How to Commit changes in Codebase
- 5.⁠ ⁠To Learn How to Create a pull request
+5. To Learn How to Create a pull request

 ## Prerequisites
- 1.⁠ ⁠Must have a laptop with an active internet connection 2.⁠ ⁠Must have git installed.
+1. Must have a laptop with an active internet connection
+2. Must have git installed.
 If not then I suggest you look up a video on youtube for Installing GIT.
 [Recommended video 1](https://www.youtube.com/watch?v=ON5GAXubt_4) [Recommended Video 2](https://www.youtube.com/watch?v=qkbK31dMNfM)
- 3.⁠ ⁠Must have a GitHub Account
+3. Must have a GitHub Account
- 4.⁠ ⁠And thats it !!
+4. And thats it !!

 ## Steps To be Followed
- 1.⁠ ⁠Open this repo from the link provided to you or from my profile 2.⁠ ⁠As you see my name and then name of repo it means that this project is mine ( In simple language ) 3.⁠ ⁠As this project is mine you  cannot make changes in it for this you have to Fork and Clone this project in your own system
+1. Open this repo from the link provided to you or from my profile
+2. As you see my name and then name of repo it means that this project is mine ( In simple language )
+3. As this project is mine you  cannot make changes in it for this you have to Fork and Clone this project in your own system
- 4.⁠ ⁠There is fork option on Top right side of page click on that. ( Your Project is Forked ) 5.⁠ ⁠Then you will see green color code button click on that,you will see a link this link is used to clone our project in your local system with the help of gitbash
+4. There is fork option on Top right side of page click on that. ( Your Project is Forked )
+5. Then you will see green color code button click on that,you will see a link this link is used to clone our project in your local system with the help of gitbash
- 6.⁠ ⁠I am providing the link her just copy the statement in brackets and paste it in git bash.
+6. I am providing the link her just copy the statement in brackets and paste it in git bash.
 Sometimes ctrl + V dont work there  so we can use right click of mouse.
- 7.⁠ ⁠( git clone https://github.com/Sanika2103/good-first-issue.git ) This will clone you repo and when you open your github now in repo you will see this repo with you name
+7. ( git clone https://github.com/Sanika2103/good-first-issue.git ) This will clone you repo and when you open your github now in repo you will see this repo with you name
- 8.⁠ ⁠It means that its your copy of the code and you can make changes in it !!
+8. It means that its your copy of the code and you can make changes in it !!
- 9.⁠ ⁠Then you have to open the index.html file
+9. Then you have to open the index.html file
-10.⁠ ⁠From this file you dont need to understand any code it just an example of codebase 11.⁠ ⁠You have to click the eidt (pencil) option and 12.⁠ ⁠You have  to scroll down and you will get the below code
+10. From this file you dont need to understand any code it just an example of codebase
+11. You have to click the eidt (pencil) option and
+12. You have  to scroll down and you will get the below code
 13.
         <h3>No:-1</h3>
         <h3>Name:-Sanika Patil</h3>